kuzzleio/kuzzle/docs/API.AMQP.md

 Once you receive this ``response``, all you have to do is to subscribe to the ``roomId`` channel on the ``amq.topic`` exchange to receive notifications.

-There are 4 types of notifications you can receive:
+You can receive the following types of notifications:

 #### 'A document has been created' notification: